ohbumjun/mrawesome.github.io/index.md

     * 2D Adventure Game using DirectX11 Graphic API
     * IMGUI Tool System
   * [**Achievement**]
-    * Knowledge on 2D Computer Graphic using DirectX11 ex) 3D Frustum Culling, 3D Post Process Effects, Quaternion
+    * Knowledge on 2D Computer Graphic using DirectX11 ex) AABB Collision, orthographic projection
     * Experience in component-based design
     * Learnied various thread synchronization techniques such as mutexes and timers
     * Developed a wide range of game content.